legion-core/Zero-OS/README.md

 > [This is an experimental Fedora feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable)
 > Use at your own discretion.

-To switch an existing Fedora Atomic system to Zero OS:
+To switch an existing Fedora Atomic system to Zero-OS:

 * Rebase to the unsigned image: